Introduction to Statistical Analysis with R

 - R is a reliable programming language for Statistical Analysis.

-- It has a wide range of statistical library support like T-test, linear regression, logistic regression, time-series data analysis.
+- It has a wide range of statistical library support like T-test, linear regression, logistic regression, and time-series data analysis.

 - R comes with very good data visualization features supporting potting and graphs using graphical packages like ggplot2.